That's right, we're back Rush Limbaugh and the Excellence in Broadcasting Network.

 Also, a Maurice Schwenkler also signed an online 2005 petition to free anti-war Christian protesters who were captured in Iraq.

-The Denver cops declined to comment on motives.
+Denver cops declined to comment on motives, but the suspect's a Democrat.

-The Democrat went out, committed vandalism against a Democrat Party headquarters in Colorado, try to make it look like an angry Republican over health care.
+The Democrat went out, committed vandalism against the Democrat Party headquarters in Colorado, trying to make it look like an angry Republican over health care.

-And there's a picture of this uh Maurice Schwenkler here on the story who broke eleven windows.
+And there's a picture of this Maurice Schwinkler here on the story who broke 11 windows.

 Just the sort of thing we've been talking about here.